-Most members are expected to be able to use their own income to pay for the cost of room and board.
-For each member who resides in community-based residential care as defined in Addendum IX.A.16, page 294 the MCO is responsible for all of the following tasks in accordance with DLTC Memo Series 2010-05 https://www.dhs.wisconsin.gov/dltc/memos/nmemo201005.pdf.
+Members shall use their own income to pay for the cost of room and board.
+Any MCO supplementation of member payment of room and board from capitation revenue shall not be considered a countable expense in developing MCO capitation rates.
+For each member who resides in community-based residential care as defined in Addendum VIII.A.16, the MCO is responsible for all of the following tasks: